EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Birthright.md

 Most common birthright in Eldyres.
 They don't live for very long, but are very passionate about their goals.
 They try to live each day as their last one.

-Static increase: none
-Free increase: any two (2)
+Available stat boosts: select any two (2) stats.
 Mobility: 6
 Vitality: 3 + STR (min 1)
 Passive: When calculating number of gained skill proficiencies (trained and expert) calculate it as them having one (1) higher intelligence.